Stetsed/framework-power-measurment/README.md

 ## Credits
 - Myself.
-- A few bastards in the unixporn discord who helped

 ## License

 Unlicense, do whatever the hell you want.
+Although if you want a feature open a issue and I'll probally implement it.